Lunoro/Locker/README.md

 # Locker

-Minecraft Sponge Plugin for locking chests, doors and other blocks.
+Minecraft sponge plugin for locking chests, doors and other blocks.

 # Supported Blocks: